6 facts about Orest Kiprensky

 In 1828, Kiprensky came help to Italy, as he got a letter from his buddy Samuil Galberg, informing him that they had at a loose end track of Mariucci.
 Kiprensky found Mariucci, who had been transferred to unconventional convent.
 In 1836 he eventually married her.
 He had to convert into Roman Catholicism from Russian Orthodoxy for this marriage to happen.
 He died by pneumonia in Rome later that year.
 He is buried in the church of Sant’Andrea delle Fratte.

-See also Who is Georgina de Albuquerque?
+See also Who is Oskar Zwintscher?

 What do you think of the works of Orest Kiprensky?